 Web Registration PIN

-- In order to register via Banner Self-Service, you must receive your registration PIN from your faculty adviser.
+- In order to register, you must receive your registration PIN from your faculty adviser.
 The registration PIN permits access to the registration section of Banner Self-Service, where you can create or revise your registration for the coming term.

 - IMPORTANT!
+The registrar's office cannot provide registration PINs.
 If you forget or lose your PIN you must contact your faculty adviser.
-In the event you cannot locate your adviser you can contact the department chair.
+In the event you cannot locate your adviser you may contact the department chair.

 - Fractional credit of 0.25 or 0.50 may be awarded for two types of courses:

-- Stand-alone fractional credit courses have a clear intellectual rationale independent from other courses.
-Examples of stand-alone fractional credit courses may include a 0.50 credit independent study, 0.50 credit extended study, or 0.50 credit Theater performance course.
+1. Stand-alone fractional credit courses have a clear intellectual rationale independent from other courses.
+Examples of stand-alone fractional credit courses may include a 0.50 credit independent study, half-semester courses, some extended studies, or 0.50 credit Theater performance course.